14. Mass-Produce by Casting¶

 ☝️Precautions for avoiding bubbles:

-In order to get good quality mold, we must not stir in too much air while mixing, otherwise air bubbles will remain in the cast.
+In order to get good quality cast with no air bubbles, we must take care to not stir in too much air while mixing.

-- When stirring: Ensure through mixing to cure them uniformly (while also trying to avoid air bubbles).
+- When stirring: Ensure through mixing for uniform curing (while also trying to avoid air bubbles).

-- Pot life: Each material has its pot life (time it takes harden), ranging from as short as a minute to half an hour.
+- Pot life: Each material has its pot life (the time it takes to harden), ranging from as short as a minute to half an hour.
 Always check the material’s pot life before using it.

 - Painting: Before pouring, apply thin layer of mold material to the model surface.
 (Thinner the better, especially for detailed molds.)